tkoletsky1973/YieldLoop/docs/whitepaper/Whitpaper v0.3.md

 YieldLoop may expose execution state indicators (e.g., active, halted, pending settlement) that convey process status without economic implication.

+Redemption rules may restrict timing and rate, but may not introduce discretionary denial or retroactive impairment of valid LOOP.

 ---

 ### 1.1 What YieldLoop Does